mathefuchs/al-for-sat-solver-benchmarking/README.md

 ## Repository Structure

 * The folder `paper_jar` contains the LaTeX source of the journal version of the paper.
+  * The subfolder `plots` contains the pgf-plots used within the publication.
+All plots therein are generated with the Jupyter notebook `anni_results.ipynb`.
 * The folder `paper_tacas` contains the LaTeX source of the conference version of the paper.
-* The folder `plots` contains the pgf-plots used within the publication.
-All plots therein are generated with the Jupyter notebook `anni_results.ipynb`.
 * The folder `src` contains the code of the experiments.
 * Additionally, there are the following files in the root directory:
   * The notebook `anni_results.ipynb` analyzes the results produced by the code under `src` and generates all plots within `plots`.